 To view the extended version of Voices of the field click here.

 Distance learning has brought many challenges for students, families and educators all over the U.S., resulting in significant impacts for vulnerable student populations such as English Learners.
 There are nearly 1.2 million English Learners in California and 31.4 percent of our diverse EL students are enrolled in secondary schools.
 Although most ELs are second and third generation immigrants, a large share of older EL students have recently come to the U.S.; about 35 percent of current EL students in grades 6-12 are foreign-born, compared to only 18 percent of foreign-born K-5 grade students.

 In California and across the nation, the challenge of virtual learning is compounded by the digital divide along with limited access to English language supports, and the effects that the pandemic has had on immigrant families such as theirs.
 As California educators shift to designing and implementing hybrid and/or in-person learning models for students, the needs of secondary English Learners, especially newcomer students must be prioritized to ensure equity.

 In each of our communications we will continue to highlight voices from the field and education and research resources as we walk this journey in partnership with our colleagues, fellow educators, advocates, and friends.

-If you would like to view or download this Communication in full, please click on the following: Designated English Language Development for English Learners at the Secondary Level.
+If you would like to view or download this Communication in full, please click on the following: Secondary Newcomer English Learners.

 Contact us at firstname.lastname@example.org with comments, additional resources, or to share your story.